AdameyLaypanov/Basketball_foul_detection/README.md

 - Python scripts used for data preparation, preprocessing, and augmentation.
 - Includes utilities for frame extraction, labeling, and dataset generation.

----

-## 🛠️ Work in Progress
-This project is currently under development.

----